hamidfathi1998/Bugloos-Player/info/ARCHITECTURE.md

 #### Package structure overview

-Auxio's package structure is mostly based around the features, and then any sub-features or components involved with that.
+Bugloos-Player package structure is mostly based around the features, and then any sub-features or components involved with that.
 There are some shared packages however.
 A diagram of the package structure is shown below:

 ```
-hfathi.auxio  # Main UI's and logging utilities
+hfathi.bugloos_player  # Main UI's and logging utilities
 ├──.coil           # Fetchers and utilities for Coil, contains binding adapters than be used in the user interface.
-├──.database       # Databases and their items for Auxio
+├──.database       # Databases and their items for bugloos_player
 ├──.detail         # UIs for more album/artist/genre details
 │  └──.adapters    # RecyclerView adapters for the detail UIs, which display the header information and items
 ├──.library        # Library UI